-Donia Youssef works in TV and film with experience reading many scripts and is judging our 2021 Screenplay Award.
+Donia Youssef is judging our 2022 Screenplay Award.
+She works in TV and film, with experience reading many scripts.
 Donia is currently working with a professional script doctor on a few of her scripts for a TV series, animation and feature film.

 Donia is an advocate for cancer survivors; she is raising awareness that behind every cancer diagnostic is a real person with dreams and aspirations, and she helps them to achieve business success.

 Donia was born in London to an English mother and Egyptian father.
 One of five siblings, Donia was raised, and homeschooled in the Middle East by her Mother Maria, while her Father, Dr Gamel, was working as a Consultant Anaesthetist in the army.

 Just after celebrating her 39th birthday, Donia Youssef received the devastating news that she had been diagnosed with breast cancer which had spread to her Lymph nodes.
 With only a 40% chance of survival, Donia faced the prospect of having to tell her children (aged just two and five) that she was sick and could possibly die.